pammacdotnet/TypstPaper/paper.typ

 #figure(
-  caption: [Evolution of some Typessetting technologies.],
   placement: none,
   include "typesetting systems.typ",
-) <fig:mlevolution>
+  caption: [Evolution of some Typesetting technologies.], ) <fig:mlevolution>

 Recent efforts in the typesetting world have aimed at modernizing older systems.
 Lightweight languages like Markdown#footnote[https://daringfireball.net/projects/markdown] and AsciiDoc#footnote[https://asciidoc.org] prioritize ease of use but sacrifice typesetting power.
 For this reason, these tools usually team up with conversion solutions, such as Pandoc @Dominici14.